da-th/zapress/README.md

  - Online: `https://pwning.owasp-juice.shop/`\
  - PDF/MOBI/EPUB: `https://leanpub.com/juice-shop`.
  2. [Cypress](https://www.cypress.io) is the new "Selenium", so an UI/E2E testing framework.
-It's awsome <find article link to post here>
+I can recommend this [blog from Filip Hric](https://filiphric.com/blog)\
+ to digg a little deeper!
  3. [OWASP ZAP](https://www.zaproxy.org/) is a security scanner for web apps.
 It can find potential vulnerabilities by analyse traffic using a proxy, passive and active scan and more.